First Intervention of the Red Cross

 14 July 2019

-The entry of 90 000 exhausted or wounded soldiers, non-commissioned officers and 2 467 officers and their 11 800 horses, 285 guns and 1158 vehicles began immediately.
-The army entered neutral Switzerland at Les Verrières, Sainte-Croix, Vallorbe, Ballaigues and the Vallée de Joux.
+The entry of 90 000 exhausted or wounded soldiers, 2 467 officers and their 11 800 horses, 285 guns and 1 158 vehicles began immediately in Les Verrières, Sainte-Croix, Vallorbe, Ballaigues and the Vallée de Joux.

-The route is about 5 km long and consists of 9 stages.
-That was also the first intervention of the Red Cross (founded in Geneva in 1863), as can be seen on the Bourbaki-Panorama in Lucerne.
+It was the first intervention of the Red Cross (founded in Geneva in 1863), as can abe seen in the Bourbaki-Panorama in Lucerne.

 The monument in front of the Central Station of Basel is also a reminder of the city’s support for Strasbourg.
 This city was besieged in the same war.